-NEW YORK (WPVI) -- A woman's body was found in a car after a fiery crash on an expressway in Brooklyn, New York City Friday morning, and authorities say the driver -- believed to be a man she was dating -- hailed a cab in the middle of the highway while she burned to death.
+BROOKLYN (WPVI) -- A woman's body was found in a car after a fiery crash on the Gowanus Expressway in Brooklyn Friday morning, and authorities say the driver -- believed to be a man she was dating -- hailed a cab in the middle of the highway while she burned to death.

 The 2007 Infiniti G35 was fully on fire.

 When firefighters put out the flames, they found a badly burned woman in the passenger seat.
 She was pronounced dead at the scene.